-Mulching olive trees isn’t extremely popular amongst olive growers, yet, there are many reasons why you should start doing that, especially if you live in a hot climate.
+Mulching olive trees isn’t extremely popular amongst olive growers, yet there are many reasons why you should start mulching olive trees, especially if you live in a hot climate.
 In this article, I’ll show you everything you should know about mulching olive trees.

 What Is Mulch?